(this post has subject headings so scroll down to the bits you want to read, and ignore the other bits if you are not interested)1. a general intro

 13. Standard Tanz stole my heart away... or is it just a queer way to tango?

-strangely, as i began to type just then, my head was filled with the sound of robert plant belting out "it's been a long time, been a long time, been a long lonely, lonely, lonely, lonely, lone-ly time!" strange how these songs (no wait, *tracks*) pop into your head now and again and force you to reveal intimate knowledge of led zeppelin that you really would rather have kept to yourself.
+14. just me, a room, and a computer (oh and some lovely new housemates too)1.
+Introstrangely, as i began to type just then, my head was filled with the sound of robert plant belting out "it's been a long time, been a long time, been a long lonely, lonely, lonely, lonely, lone-ly time!" strange how these songs (no wait,

 hmm, anyway, here i am in berlin. i guess you could call it my new home for a little while. i know it's been a while since i wrote anything to this blog - for those of you who have been checking the thing more frequently, it's flattering, thankyou, but really you should know better eh?

-and i guess by way of explanation of the led zeppilin lyrics, i have to make a public admission at this point - it seems the only principled thing to do. i made a rather large claim to several people before i left that "i wasn't the 'type' of person to get homesick."
+'type' of person to get homesick."
 HA! i'm eating my words with so much cream on top right now that i think i will have to promise whoever those people were a beer when i do eventually make it back. i think i even held up my hands and made the bunny-ears gesture when i said 'type'... sheesh. well, i think i've just been through my first major bout of homesickness (which, it must be said coincided with some extreme PMT and the flu, and a harrowing few days wondering if my computer would survive both the australian AND the german postal systems... yep if i had taken a photo of myself it would have been a pretty sorry sight - lucky for all of you i didn't).

 however, i am now beyond the dolldrums, for the moment at least, and am enjoying the liberation of unlimited internet access, so i've been getting into a bit of email, skype and chat action, which has been a good way to get in touch with a few people and feel a bit more connected to the life i have down there in melbourne.